 What a sad commentary on human nature.
 Though everything so clearly came from God, they bickered, scrapping over their rights.
 It’s no wonder God took them down the long, hard road!

-He wanted them to become a people who would show what it meant to walk with God, and instead they argued.
+He wanted them to become a people who would show what it meant to walk with God.